 Live Action – using stock footage

-Live Action – stock footage with dynamic edit
+Live Action – Stock Footage with Dynamic Edit

 Here the music takes centre-stage.
 This type of video has a looser script and uses a quick edit of different footage.

-Real actor in Animated World
+Real Person in Animated World

 In the below video example we filmed a real person and we have them move into an animated world.